 Going far beyond the scope of scripted testing, exploratory testing helps discover 30% more major defects requiring immediate fixing, including missing buttons and misaligned input fields.

 What is a test plan?

-A test plan is a detailed document that describes the test strategy, objectives, schedule, estimation, deliverables, scope, and resources of intended test activities.
-It serves as a blueprint to determine the effort needed to validate the quality of tested app.
+A test plan is a continuously updated document that describes the test strategy, objectives, schedule, estimation, deliverables, scope, and resources needed to perform quality software testing.

-test plan is influenced by the following factors:
+The test plan contents vary based on the following factors:

 – Organizational test policy